A Few Fun Facts About Fireworks

 Spectacular red and gold fireworks lighting up the nights sky

 Fireworks were first invented in China over 2000 years ago.
-The first firecrackers were chunks of green bamboo, when put with fire it causes the bamboo to make loud cracking sounds.
+The first firecrackers were chunks of green bamboo; when put with fire, it caused the bamboo to make loud cracking sounds.

 Because of the way Bamboo grows, it allows for air pockets to form inside the plant’s segments.

-Once heated up, the air inside the bamboo expands which causes it to crack through the sides which produces the cracking sound.
+Once heated, the air inside the bamboo expands, causing it to crack through the sides and produce a cracking sound.

 Fireworks in the United States of America.